mendersoftware/mender-docs/06.Artifact-creation/01.Create-an-Artifact/10.Docker-Compose/docs.md

 ---
-title: Tutorial: Docker Compose update
+title: Deploy a Docker Compose update
 taxonomy:
     category: docs
     label: tutorial
 ---

+!!!
+This tutorial is not supported by the virtual device because it does not come !!! with a package manager to install the needed dependencies.

 In this tutorial, we will conduct a container update to a device using a multi-container Docker composition with a Traefik gateway and a backend service